Jim Daly: Pam, what’s the best piece of advice you’ve been given to help um, help you protect your marriage during these stressful seasons in life?

 Yeah, so - and it’s just important to have that conflict covenant um, as a part of your agreement.
 And maybe picturing how that conflict covenant in a real-life situation would help the listener.
 For example, Bill and I, our longest argument was during my midlife transition.
 And um...

 Bill: It - it lasted for a year.

 Bill: Because we had this rule that we’re gonna...

 John: That’s a long conflict.

 Bill: It was a long conflict.
 But we had a rule that we finish every conflict.

 Pam: Finish every argument.

-Bill: Or whatever … we just took a while.
+Jim: It just took a while.

-Bill: And what I mean by that is, that we’re not done until we appreciate the strengths that led us into that argument and we’re back in love with each other.
+Bill: And what I mean by that is that we’re not done until we appreciate the strengths that led us into that argument and we’re back in love with each other.